krolmarcin/cms/README.md

 # cms

-CMS is a simple Cinema Management System
+CMS is a simple Cinema Management System.
+Now I'm writing it by myself.